-Invited to give the keynote presentation, Kasey Cronquist, CEO of the California Cut Flower Commission, shared his inspiring message: “Heart and Soil: Reclaiming the American Cut Flower Industry.”
+Invited to give the keynote presentation, Kasey Cronquist, former CEO of the California Cut Flower Commission, shared his inspiring message: “Heart and Soil: Reclaiming the American Cut Flower Industry.”

 Motivated to take the idea further, flower farmers from around the country began to dream about the potential for promoting domestic flowers and foliage in a new and strategic way.